MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/550-5-6-0-approval-invalidexpiry-cannot-read-expiry-poilcy-error.md

 search.appverid: MET150
 ms.date: 3/31/2022
 ---
-# "550 5.6.0 APPROVAL.InvalidExpiry" when sending messages to a moderation
+# "550 5.6.0 APPROVAL.InvalidExpiry" when sending messages to a moderated recipient

-_Original KB number:_ &nbsp; 4492048

 ## Symptoms